 At Dental Express, we know that accidents can happen at inconvenient times.
 For all dental emergencies, it’s important to seek treatment as soon as you are able to.
 We’re open 6 days per week to help with those unforeseen dental accidents.

-We welcome same-day or walk-in appointments in both of our offices.
+We welcome same-day or walk-in appointments in all four of our offices around San Diego.
 If the accident occurs outside of office hours, you can leave a voice mail (checked daily) or visit your local emergency room.

 Here are some helpful tips when you face a dental emergency!